bandprotocol/vrf-and-bridge-contracts/contracts/bridge/README.md

 ### checkPartsAndEncodedCommonParts

-This function help bounding the size of the prefix and suffix, which will reduce the number of valid block hashes to only one and return a common part of message for verify validator signature.
+This function helps bounding the size of the prefix and suffix, which will reduce the number of valid block hashes to only one and return a common part of the message for verifying the validator signature.

 **params**